 Client: Oh.
 Um.
 Okay.

 10. Client: I’m thinking of becoming a Massage Therapist myself.
-In the job I have now all I hear is complaints and people tell me their problems all day.
+In the job, I have now all I hear are complaints and people tell me their problems all day.

 Massage Therapist: What is it you do now, again?

 Client: I’m a nurse.

 Massage Therapist: (Speechless.)